Why do some students struggle with maths? And what can be done to help them?

 Recent research confirms that lifting fluency and automaticity makes a big difference

-The vital ingredient is EdAlive’s revolutionary automated Adaptive Learning which individualises material for each student – the perfect balance of challenge and reinforcement.
-In combination with the mixed-content format and the engaging game Space Rescue, Maths Invaders Online is a winning formula for ensuring maths success in your classroom.
+The vital ingredient is EdAlive’s automated Adaptive Learning which individualises material for each student – the perfect balance of challenge and reinforcement.
+In combination with the mixed-content format and the engaging game Space Rescue, Maths Invaders is a winning formula for ensuring maths success in your classroom.

 It can all too easily happen that students who struggle with maths reach the early conclusion that “I’m just not good at maths” which can slide to an ingrained attitude affecting their whole approach to school and learning.
 By contrast, there is widespread anecdotal evidence that confidence in maths will often spread to other subjects, transforming school from a chore to an adventure and unlocking the joy of learning.